Bloom into a Cut Flower Business!

 - export markets.

-The wide range of different flowers and foliage grown can include roses, carnations, orchids, native flowers, bulb and annual flowers, and tropical flowers.
+There is a wide range of flower and foliage to grow! - roses, carnations, orchids, native flowers, bulb and annual flowers, and tropical flowers.
 Some flower farms also grow flowers in open fields for their essential oils.

 Floriculture includes propagating, growing and marketing of all cut flowers, flower seeds and seedlings, bulb growing, nursery operation, chemical protection of plants, post-harvest storage and handling and use of preservatives.